moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 - `o`: Organization ID
 - `r`: Random bytes to increase the token entropy

-The following fields are optional, depending on each specific tokens:
+The following fields are optional.
+Each specific tokens can include them if needed:

 - `c`: Cell ID
 - `g`: Group ID
 - `p`: Project ID
 - `u`: User ID

+It's recommended that for tracing and observing purpose, we can include the most important information for the specific token.
+For example, for a user token, we also include user id.
+For a project token, we also include the project id.

 ### Adding Classify to Topology Service